 An accident that leaves you or somebody you love injured can impact your life in substantial ways.
 While you may never be able go back to the way your life was before the incident, legal recourse may be the key to minimizing your stress and the changes you have to endure.

 If you or a loved one has suffered losses due to another person’s careless misconduct, an East Hartford personal injury lawyer could help you obtain a financial recovery.
-Our attorneys are skilled in the legal nuances of civil lawsuits and could guide you through this complex and daunting process.
+Our trusted attorneys are skilled in the legal nuances of civil lawsuits and could guide you through this complex and daunting process.
 More importantly, legal counsel could advocate for your rights and best interests.
 En Español.

 How a Personal Injury Claim Works